OVH at the OpenStack Summit in Berlin

 OVH makes OpenStack more accessible to everyone

-User experience (UX) is a one of the main preoccupations for developers of the Public Cloud user interface.
-The goal is to facilitate the management of OpenStack instances and storage for users who aren't familiar with cloud computing services.
+User experience (UX) is one of the main focuses for the developers of the OVH Control Panel.
+Their goal is to make OpenStack instances and storage solutions easy to manage for users that are not familiar with cloud computing services.

 OpenStack services will soon be integrated into the OVH vRack